Explore the diverse and rich cultures, experiences, histories, and stories of Indigenous peoples and communities.

 The National Day for Truth and Reconciliation was designated by the federal government as a new federal statutory holiday, in response to one of the Truth and Reconciliation Commission’s 94 Calls to Action.

-September 30, 2021, marks the first National Day for Truth and Reconciliation, and this day ensures the ongoing recognition of the history and legacy of residential schools, as a vital part of the healing and reconciliation process, and honours their survivors, families, and communities.
+September 30, 2021, marked the first National Day for Truth and Reconciliation.
+This day ensures the ongoing recognition of the history and legacy of residential schools, as a vital part of the healing and reconciliation process, and honours their survivors, families, and communities.

 Information for Businesses